Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Employer Obligations for Bank Holidays in Ireland

 Failure to comply can result in a WRC complaint and award against your business.
+Ongoing HR and employment-law support for Irish employers keeps these obligations covered across every pay run.

 Key Obligations